 Good or Bad: Porcelain-Fused-to-Metal Crowns

 Today, some patients have heard that PFM crowns are not good for their teeth.
 Many patients will ask whether they should have them removed and replaced with a non-metal porcelain crown.
 The short answer, is not necessarily: PFM crowns are not bad for your health.
 Aside from their possible aesthetic issues, if a porcelain-fused-to-metal crown is strong, comfortable and properly functioning, it does not need to be removed.
-And while some PFM crowns will display a thin black line, others that have what is called a porcelain “margin” do not reveal metal even after gum recession occurs.
+And while some PFM crowns sometimes will display a darkness at the gumline, others that have what is called a porcelain “margin” do not reveal metal even after gum recession occurs.
 This is because special precautions were made when fabricating the crown, to ensure that the black line never develops (and is the sign of a well-made PFM crown).

 For some patients with metal-margined PFM crowns in the back of their mouth, a visible thin black line may not be bothersome; for the most part, the thin black line may be indistinguishable when speaking or eating.
 However, for patients who received a PFM crown for a front tooth and now have a highly visible black line, replacing a PFM crown with a newer, higher-quality PFM crown or an all-porcelain crown can help achieve the more natural-looking restoration.
 By replacing old or poorly made PFM crowns, you can hide any evidence that your crown isn’t natural enamel.

 The truth is, the quality of your PFM crown depends on how it’s made.
 Dentists pay from $35 to $155 for a PFM crown from the dental lab.
 For just $60 more, the crown can have a porcelain butt-joint-margin, which means, if your gums recede, a metal margin (that black line) won’t be revealed.
 Instead, the tooth will look completely white.
-This black line can also occur in a low quality crown when the underlying metal isn’t properly concealed with porcelain.
+This darkness at the gumline can also occur in a low quality crown when the underlying metal isn’t properly concealed with porcelain.

 Another consideration is the metal material used.
 An inexpensive alloy will not cast well (part of the fabrication process), so the crown won’t fit as well as it would if a better metal were used.
 Also, biocompatibility (the body accepting the crown material) may be a problem.
 With inexpensive crowns, the ceramic baked over the metal may be more opaque – less natural looking.
 Your best option is a 14+ karat gold crown under veneering ceramic, with a butt-joint-margin.
-With a full gold underlay, your receiving tooth will require less preparation, as well.
+With a full gold underlay, The crown will fit better and match better.
+If you get the butt joint margin, it is less likely to have a darkness at the gumline.

 On the other hand, all-porcelain crowns are often the most natural-looking option for front teeth.
 The porcelain material can resemble enamel much more closely than PFM crowns.
 Sometimes, a PFM crown can appear flat or stark white, because of the dense, dark-colored metal underneath the porcelain.
 If you are concerned about the aesthetics of your smile, and not only want to remove an unsightly black line but also improve the overall look, tone, and color of your crown, porcelain could be the best option.

-If you have developed a thin black line on a crowned tooth, especially one that is near the front of your smile, Dr. James Fondriest can help!
-Call Lake Forest Dental Arts to schedule a consultation with Dr. Fondriest and discover your options for attaining a more natural-looking dental crown.
+If you have developed a thin black line at the base of a crown, especially one that is near the front of your smile, Dr. James Fondriest can help!
+Call us to schedule a consultation with Dr. Fondriest and discover your options for attaining a more natural-looking dental crown.